-To me, Final Fantasy X-2, was the best FF game ever, with amazing graphics, awesome characters and emotional music, this game should have more credit then what it's given to right now, this game is the reason it makes me love FF, it makes me cry every time.
-Not to mention the story is the best of any FF game
+To me, Final Fantasy X-2 was the best FF game ever, with amazing graphics, awesome characters, and emotional music.
+This game should have more credit than what it's given right now.
+This game is the reason it makes me love FF.
+It makes me cry every time.
+Not to mention the story is the best of any FF game.

 This is the best strategic game ever!

-By far this game has undeniably the most amazing graphics, in battle and out of battle to the pleasant cinematics.
-The story line is absolutely thrilling, engaging and I loved that lightning was happy in the end.
+By far, this game has undeniably the most amazing graphics, in battle and out of battle, to the pleasant cinematics.
+The storyline is absolutely thrilling and engaging, and I loved that Lightning was happy in the end.
 A brave new world, eh?

 It has multiple elements from past Final Fantasy games and really brings you into its world with its setting and story.
 Forget the original, crap release of XIV.
 FFXIV: ARR is an amazing title, and you should check it out!